Entro01/ImageBag/README.md

 Monitor the output for any errors or warnings during the CloudFormation stack deployment.

-For detailed deployment instructions, visit the [Serverless Image Handler solution page](https://github.com/aws-solutions/serverless-image-handler).
+For detailed architectural insights into this solution, visit the [Serverless Image Handler solution page](https://aws.amazon.com/solutions/implementations/serverless-image-handler/).

 ### Changes Made